esthermations/esthermations/README.md

 # 🌈 Esther O'Keefe

 Coder bean, language dork.
-I do graphics and embedded sortsa things.
+I do graphics and game engines and embedded sortsa things.
 Hello! 👋

+I like to think of code as a human language which we use to talk to each other about data transformations.

-I'm really big on making complex things understandable, because my brain hurts.
+I'm generally big on making complex things understandable, because my brain generally hurts.

-I also have a 🎥 [Twitch stream](https://twitch.tv/esthermations), where I summon code and incant ancient languages.

-Spērō ut quid quærās, inveniās. 😇

 ----